 - Fresnel rhomb retarders and other types of prism retarders have the same basic function as waveplates, but exploit polarization-dependent phase changes during total internal reflection.
 This principle allows broadband (achromatic) operation.

-- A Babinet-Soleil compensator, essentially containing a pair of birefringent wedges, can be used as a waveplate with a variable degree of retardation.
+- A Babinet–Soleil compensator, containing a pair of birefringent wedges, can be used as a waveplate with a variable degree of retardation.
 Other versions of tunable waveplates such as the Berek compensator are based on variable tilting of birefringent plates.

 - There are various types of fiber polarization controllers with similar functions.

 - Electro-optic crystals and liquid crystal devices can be used to make electrically controllable waveplates, also called active retarders.

 |||A. M. Title, “Improvement of birefringent filters.
 2: Achromatic waveplates”, Appl.
 Opt.
 14 (1), 229 (1975); https://doi.org/10.1364/AO.14.000229|

 |||P. D. Hale and G. W. Day, “Stability of birefringent linear retarders (waveplates)”, Appl.
 Opt.
 27 (24), 5146 (1988); https://doi.org/10.1364/AO.27.005146|

 |||S. Nersisyan et al., “Fabrication of liquid crystal polymer axial waveplates for UV-IR wavelengths”, Opt.
 Express 17 (14), 11926 (2009); https://doi.org/10.1364/OE.17.011926|

 |||Z. Qi et al., “Achromatic waveplates for liquid crystal displays”, J. Display Technol.
 9 (7), 586 (2013)|